D-Brack/jacd/README.md

         i.
 Amount of time a proposal is open for voting during the holder voting stage.
         j.
 Amount of time a proposal is open for voting during the open voting stage.
     5. Transfer ownership of the JACD token to the DAO so it can control distributions for donations.
+    6. Use addresses logged to console during deployment to populate the config.json address values